eldronzhou/eldronzhou.github.io/_pages/software.md

 ## Software and Resources

-We actively maintained the software developed by us.
+We actively maintain the software developed by us.
+If you have questions regarding the software, please submit an issue in the relevant github repo.

 ### Software